How to Change Your Personal Information at a Minnesota DMV

 Get ready to roll up your sleeves and take care of business…

-(Just keep in mind that changing your name with the SSA doesn’t mean your driver’s license or passport will automatically be updated, so don’t forget to take care of those too!)
+(Remember that changing your name with the SSA doesn’t mean your driver’s license or passport will automatically be updated, so don’t forget to take care of those too!)

 Note: Changing your name with the SSA does not automatically change your name on other documents, such as your driver’s license or passport.